-The mid-crit is getting nearer.
+The mid-crit will be held two weeks from now.
 Here is some important information.

-The lecture hall Q2 is booked for the whole day, i.e. Friday Nov 8 between 9.00-16.00.
-A detailed schedule will follow immediately after this blog post.
+The lecture hall V1 is booked for the whole day on Friday Nov 7.
+A detailed schedule will follow.

 As has been mentioned before, we require your personal individual presence for half the day at this event.

-We have divided the 10 project groups into two blocks with 5 groups each and you should listen to all the presentation in your block.
-For further information, see the detailed schedule in the following blog post.
+We will divide the 12 project groups into two blocks with 6 groups each and you should listen to all the presentation in your block.
+For further information, see the detailed schedule that will follow this blog post.

 At the mid-crit, you should thus concentrate on presenting: